 Flexible-entry course: A course beginning and ending on dates which are different from the regular semester.
 This is also referred to as "flex-entry" or "short semester registration."
-Consult the class schedule for further information.
+(Consult the class schedule for further information, is the consult the class schedule for further information, is the consult the class schedule for further information.

 Former student: One who has attended a DCCCD college in the past but not during the previous long semester.
+In Equal 1